 Manufacturer: Razer | Price: $102.46 (INR 7,499)

-Albeit expensive as we’ve come to know most Razer products to be, the Basilisk V2 offers amazing value for the money.
+Albeit expensive, as we’ve come to know most Razer products to be, the Basilisk V2 offers fantastic value for the money.

-To begin with, you get a really premium mouse with a rubberised matte finish that feels really good to touch.
-The scroll wheel has horizontal scrolling with customisable resistance, Chroma RGB and of course, 11 programmable buttons with three on the side.
+To begin with, you get a premium mouse with a rubberised matte finish that feels good to the touch.
+The scroll wheel has horizontal scrolling with customisable resistance, Chroma RGB and 11 programmable buttons with three on the side.

 You can get the Razer Basilisk V2 here